 Finding talent for your small business is a big job.
-Job interviews are an important part of that process.
-After you’ve acquired a list of potential candidates, setting up interviews with the most qualified applicants is the next step.
+Job interviews and suitable interview techniques are an important part of that process.
+After you’ve acquired a list of potential candidates, setting up interviews with the most qualified applicants and asking them the right interview questions is the next step.

 As a small business owner, you have many responsibilities.
 You probably don’t interview job candidates every day.
 So, setting up interviews can be an uncomfortable chore.
 However, it’s important to make the most of this opportunity to select the best employees for your business.

-- Let the candidate speak.
-You may be anticipating answers or trying to hurry the interview along, but be sure to give the candidate a chance to voice their thoughts–even if they go off-topic.
+You may be anticipating answers or trying to hurry the interview along, but be sure to give the candidate a chance to voice their thoughts, even if they go off-topic.
 It’s also a good practice to close the interview by giving the interviewee a chance to ask any questions they have.

-- Follow up.
 Don’t leave your candidates sitting on the fence for too long.
 It’s likely that they are interviewing with multiple companies.
 The best candidates will probably receive other offers.
-Once you have selected a desired candidate for your open position, make the offer as quickly as you possibly can.
+Once you have selected the desired candidate for your open position, make the offer as quickly as you possibly can.

 Involving Your Team